DataRacer11/Developing-Data-Products-Project/README.md

 #####1.
 Two main forms of input (widgets: 4 radio buttons, slider range from 0 to 100%)
 #####2.
 An operation on the ui input in sever.R with the following code: (see server.R file) output$map <- renderPlot({ args <- switch(input$radio,....
 #####3.
 Reactive output of individual US maps is diplayed in color as a result of server calculations showing percentages for each race.
 #####4.
-Documentation has been added so that a novice user could use the "DataRacer11 - 2010 Variable Census Map" could use this simple application.
+Documentation has been added so that a novice user could use the "DataRacer11 - 2010 Variable Census Map" as a simple application.
 #####5.
 The documentation is posted on the Shiny website and NOT posted on an external link
 http://rpubs.com/DataRacer11/137835 - R Presenter explaining Shiny App: 2010 Variable Census Map in RPubs
 #####6.
 The Shiny application is a simple package for the end user.